Body-based care for transitional times

 Hi there!
 I’m Ash.

-Is somatic support like therapy?
+Is somatic support like seeing a therapist?

 Is working with a doula like having a midwife?